About postgraduate study

 If you need more information about a course, call the relevant admissions enquiries number.

-Methods vary but you'll find emphasis on assignments, essays, case studies and projects and less on examinations.
-The final part is usually the dissertation or project.
+Assessment methods vary for each course.
+We place more emphasis on assignments, essays, case studies and project work and less on formal exams.
+The final part of a master's and doctorate is usually an advanced independent dissertation or project.

 Research degrees

 Research degrees involve supervised individual investigation of a subject area culminating in a thesis.
-Full-time students is about 35 hours a week on research, part-time around 12.
+Full-time study is about 35 hours a week on research, part-time around 12.

 More about research degrees